lacounty-isab/workshops/git/readme.md

 Branches are a very common phenomenon with Git, much more so than with other source control tools.
 This is pragmatic with Git because a branch is nothing more than a pointer to the commit tree.
-The key to understanding branches is to understand the commit trees.
+The key to understanding branches is to understand commit trees.

 ### DAG

 A commit tree is a directed acyclic graph (DAG).
 An example of a DAG is shown below.

 ![Directed Acyclic Graph](images/dag1.png)